mrdunker/RTL_Workshop_VSD/README.md

 <details>
     <summary>Simulation: iverilog and GTKwave</summary>
   <br />
-  The below linux shell commands are typed into the terminal to get exceute the mux design file and the test bench.A vcd(value change dump) file is generated and that is opend using GTKwave as shown below.
+  The below Linux shell commands are typed into the terminal to get execute the mux design file and the test bench.
+A vcd(value change dump) file is generated and that is opened using GTKwave as shown below.

 ```
 iverilog good_mux.v tb_good_mux.v
 ./a.out
 gtkwave tb_good_mux.vcd
 ```
-Below are the Shell commands screen shot for the execution of both .v files (design and test bench):<br />
+Below are the Shell commands screenshot for the execution of both .v files (design and test bench):<br />
 ![iverilog_gtk](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/69775736-ff34-4c3c-8231-87dd9f111e2b)
 <br />
 <br />